COVID what's next: Pa. companies brace for second shutdown

 "When a business owner sees bankruptcy coming, they’ll get in front of that bankruptcy," Denlinger said.
 "Quietly, they’ll make the decision not to reopen as opposed to showing up in the numbers of bankruptcy filings."

-Hotels and accommodations will account for many of those largely unannounced closings, predicted Gene Barr, CEO of the Pennsylvania Chamber of Business and Industry.
+Hotels and accommodations will account for many of those largely unannounced closings, predicted Gene Barr, president and CEO of the Pennsylvania Chamber of Business and Industry.

 "They were the first ones taken down," said Barr.
 "It’s a major hit to state and local governments because of the hotel taxes that are imposed.
 If those don’t come back, there’s a significant ripple throughout the economy."

-Note: Editor's Note: COVID-19 killed tens of thousands in the Northeast, caused massive unemployment and wrecked the economy.
-In an ongoing series of stories, the USA TODAY Network Atlantic Group, 37 news sites including the Bucks County Courier and The Intelligencer, examines what the government got wrong in its response to the virus, what policies eventually worked — and why we remain vulnerable if the coronavirus strikes harder in the fall.